 Senate Race Latest Update Video: May 23

 2020 US Senate Races Predictions: Current

 Projected Seat Ranges

-The current best-case GOP scenario is breaking even; their worst-case scenario is a net loss of six seats.
+The current best-case GOP scenario is losing a net of two seats; their worst-case scenario is a net loss of seven seats.

 |Doug Jones (D) seeking re-election|